mono0926/LicensePlist/README.md

 #### `--license-file-names`

-- Default: `LICENSE, LICENSE.txt, LICENSE.md`.
+- Default: `LICENSE, LICENSE.*`.
+- License file name variants for cloned Swift packages.
+  - Case insensitive.
+  - Supports any non-empty path extensions if `FILENAME.*` is specified.
-- License file name variants.
-Might be used only in combination with `--package-checkout-path`.
+  - Used only in combination with `--package-sources-path`.

 #### `--force`